top of page

 Rise and Wild

-• Nature connection, health and wellbeing facilitator
+• Wilder nature and wellbeing facilitator

 Rachel picking Honeyberries in Macclesfield

-Yoga, Nature & Wellbeing
+Yoga, Nature & Community

 Meet Rachel